Chapter 2 : Employment

 Hugo looked thoroughly uncomfortable and suggested we drop it, that it was no big deal, and went on to ask what was for dinner.
 Ruby and I stood there, our gazes locked, neither of us looking particularly overjoyed.
 My mother was staring at the clenched hands on my side and quickly spun Ruby around and shoved her into the kitchen, asking her to set the table, while hollering to Rose to help her serve dinner.
 I exchanged an awkward glance with my father, who looked particularly amused by the turn of events, before he patted Hugo and Uncle Ron on the back and lead them into the kitchen, beckoning for Aunt Hermione to join them.

 And I just stood there, wanting to pack Ruby Crowne into a gift box with a giant bow on it and sending her back to New York, so that I could be as far from her insulting repartees as possible.

 At some point later in the evening, Lily got back from work and asked why everyone was looking like they had swallowed a Grindylow.

-Man I am so bad at writing guy characters lol the only thing that comes to mind is BE GRUMPY, BE RUDE, AND PROFUSELY EXHIBIT TESTOSTERONE-RELATED PROBLEMS.
+A/N: Man I am so bad at writing guy characters lol the only thing that comes to mind is BE GRUMPY, BE RUDE, AND PROFUSELY EXHIBIT TESTOSTERONE-RELATED PROBLEMS.
 I know he seems like an annoying fart but he can be endearing sometimes okay so just keep reading please.

 And yes, I did switch point of views.
 Third person is hard to write and for people with real talent.
 Ergo, Meghna out.
 I think I’ll keep this in James’s point of view until I decide I can’t do even that.